-In the Roberts / Roscoe neighborhood, 35.3% of the working population is employed in executive, management, and professional occupations.
+In the Roberts / Roscoe neighborhood, 35.1% of the working population is employed in

 The second most important occupational group in this neighborhood is

-sales and service jobs, from major sales accounts, to working in fast food restaurants, with 28.7% of the residents employed.
+Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants

-(24.5%), and 10.5% in clerical, assistant, and tech support occupations.
+(20.6%), and 12.4% in clerical, assistant, and tech support occupations.

 The Neighbors: Ethnicity / Ancestry

 Boston's Beacon Hill blue-blood streets, Brooklyn's Orthodox Jewish enclaves,